An In-Depth Guide To SEO Principles For Bloggers

 Pretty much any website provider should give you good tools to convert to a secure site (called an SSL certificate), and either the website host or a plugin (like Really Simple SSL) can make fully redirecting every page to https easy (though make sure you set things up in Search Console correctly).
 And one of your #1 criteria for choosing a theme should be that it’s fully mobile-responsive.

-Okay, now that we’ve got that out of the way, I’ll break this down by the things that are critical, the things that help a lot but are “nice to have” from a time spent standpoint, and then a few considerations if you’ve got the time and energy to invest.
+Okay, now that we’ve got that out of the way, I’ll break this down by the things that are critical to SEO for beginners, the things that help a lot but are “nice to have” from a time spent standpoint, and then a few considerations if you’ve got the time and energy to invest.
 I’ve also covered some techniques at the end that you shouldn’t be doing and can hurt your website’s rankings.

 One other note is that I’ll be referencing Google throughout this.
 There are obviously other search engines, but Google’s the biggest and tends to lead in innovation and change as well, so they’re who we truly care about.
 These optimizations will work for other search engines though.

 I’m going to do a much deeper dedicated post on various site development and management tools which will go into much more detail on these, so I’ll just hit the high points here.
-But there are a few tools that will help your SEO efforts a ton.
+But there are a few tools that will help SEO beginners out tons.
 All four have a robust free version, so there’s no mandatory cost.

 - Yoast SEO WordPress plugin: The team at Yoast do an absolutely amazing job, and their free tool is top-notch.
 This WordPress plugin lets you choose a focus keyword for each post/page, and then evaluates how well the post is implementing various SEO principles.
 It’s important to still take it with a grain of salt and not follow everything to the letter (e.g. if it’s telling you to add a few more mentions of your focus keyword but you feel that would sound unnatural/weird), but it’s incredibly helpful.